Go to awork

 A task can be in several lists at the same time, or in no list.
 However, it always remains the same task.
 For example, if it is completed, it will be displayed as completed in all lists.

-When you create a new task from the task window, you have an Add to lists field that allows you to select the lists in which the task should appear.
+When you create a new task from the task window, you have a task lists field that allows you to select the lists in which the task should appear.

-You can also create a new task directly via the Add task row of any list.
+You can also create a new task directly in the list when clicking on task.

 If you hover between two tasks with the mouse pointer and click on the text Add task here, you create tasks between existing tasks in the list.

-โ˜ Hint: You can also move single tasks to another project.
+Hint: You can also move single tasks to another project.
 To do this, simply edit the task via the action button and change the project there.
+Alternatively, you can also move tasks to another project using the bulk action.

 Drag & drop and sorting tasks